fauxporeon/fantadata/README.md

 Please check out [Awesome Public Datasets](https://github.com/awesomedata/awesome-public-datasets/blob/master/README.rst) for a more comprehensive list of Data Resources if you don't find anything here.

+## How to Use This Resource
+Navigate through the links provided above to access the data sets directly from their official sources.
+Each link is accompanied by a brief description, tags to understand the focus areas, and the last updated information to ensure you are accessing the most current data.

 ## Table of Contents
 - [Google Dataset Research](#google-dataset-research)
 - [FAOSTAT](#faostat)